Full forward model of galaxy clustering statistics with AbacusSummit lightcones: Introduction

+This is the first of a series of papers that will eventually extend this framework to include a full cosmology model by introducing new \textsc{AbacusSummit} lightcones at close to 100 different cosmologies, develop optimal summary statistics, and finally analyse DESI samples over a wide reshift range and derive joint constraints on cosmology and galaxy bias.
+We expect that further development of this approach will bring forth a zoo of analyses that finally unlock the rich information of the non-linear scales.

-Specifically, the paper is structured as follows: In Section~\ref{sec:model}, we describe the tools and steps necessary in such a forward model.
-In Section~\ref{sec:fiber}, we have a dedicated discussion of our proposed treatment of fiber collision.
+This paper is structured as follows: In Section~\ref{sec:model}, we describe the tools and steps necessary in such a forward model.
+In Section~\ref{sec:fibre}, we have a dedicated discussion of our proposed treatment of fibre collision.
 In Section~\ref{sec:recovery}, we perform mock parameter recovery with with two different clustering statistics, the 2PCF and the $k$-th nearest neighbor cumulative distribution function ($k$NN-CDF).
 In Section~\ref{sec:discuss}, we expand on this analysis and look beyond to a full cosmology analysis on data.
 Finally, we conclude in Section~\ref{sec:conclude}.